bwhmather/bedit/docs/roadmap.md

 **Status**: todo

-Needed for more dog-fooding of gedit.
+Needed for more dog-fooding of bedit.

 - Code completion with Clang.
 - Align function parameters on the parenthesis (function definition /